Considerations For An Attractive Cat Fountain

 There are several factors that must be taken into consideration when matching up a cat fountain bowl with the center piece, both practical as well as aesthetic.
-The first attribute we look at is size – are they a good fit that leaves ample room for the cat to easily drink from the bowl?
+The first attribute we look at is size – are the center piece and bowl a good fit that leaves ample room for the cat to easily drink from the bowl?

 With the ‘bubble-up’ or up-flow fountains this is not so critical as any cat can easily drink from the bowl as well as the spout of water.
 Nevertheless we don’t want the combination to look or feel cramped.
 There should be nothing off-putting.
-On the contrary, the fountain should be appealing – inviting.
+On the contrary, the fountain should be an attractive cat fountain- appealing and nviting.

 Practical Considerations For Stream Fountains